apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Multiple people injured after explosion rocks downtown Youngstown, Ohio**
+**Democrats unveil plan to get Biden on Ohio general election ballot**

-You can read more about it [here](https://abcnews.go.com/US/youngstown-ohio-explosion/story?id=110623674).
+You can read more about it [here](https://www.bbc.com/news/articles/crggxm0rd23o).

 ## Requirements
 - Python 3.8